 Downside: The need for writing a damn config file lol, though

 supervisor can also be super helpful for other automation tasks.

 p.s.
 The supervisor section of the post takes reference from Albert Yang’s Post.
 I do not claim credit for it.
 Albert’s post has a more detailed walk-through for setting up

 supervisor as well as using

-nginx as reverse proxy, which provides routing capability for the server.
+nginx as reverse proxy, which provides easier solutions for routing and SSL connections.